0EFB6/ballot-system/README.md

 ### Parliament Election Demo

-Note: App ID (testnet) used for Parliament Election Demo is `396413856`.
+Note: App ID (testnet) used for Parliament Election Demo is `396413856`, it is already deployed and had been used for the purpose of demo recording (to be included in Video Submission).

 To run a demo of the Parliament election on the Ballot platform, follow these steps: